pprunty/pprunty.github.io/posts/06-claude.md

 This PWA capability sets Claude apart from OpenAI's ChatGPT, which currently lacks this convenient installation option.
 The ability to use Claude as a desktop app enhances accessibility and integrates seamlessly into users' workflows.
-For those interested in the technical aspects of PWAs, I've written a detailed guide on [How to Make Your NextJS/ReactJS Application a Progressive Web App (PWA)](https://patrickprunty.com/blog/04-nextjs-pwa).
+For those interested in the technical aspects of PWAs, I have written a detailed guide on [How to Make Your NextJS/ReactJS Application a Progressive Web App (PWA)](https://patrickprunty.com/blog/04-nextjs-pwa).